On this page

 The pay rates in the Pastoral Award 2020 apply to all national system employers across Australia, regardless of award coverage prior to 1 January 2010.

-On 15 June 2022, the Fair Work Commission handed down the 2022/2023 Annual Wage Review decision.
-The decision announced a 5.2% increase to the minimum wage and a 4.6% increase to all other Award Rates classified in the Pastoral Award 2020.
+On 2 June 2023, the Fair Work Commission handed down the 2023/2024 Annual Wage Review Decision.
+The decision announced a 5.75% increase to the minimum wage.

 The following table has the pay rates which apply from 1 July 2023 – 30 June 2024.